givan2code/refactorFlair/RefactorFlairDemo.md

 - Form logic, UI state, and data mutations were tightly coupled like a headlock
 - New develop risks breaking business logic when updating anything

-### 🔧 The Real 'Problem' (Where Flair went wrong)
+### 🔧 The Real 'Problem' (And where Flair went wrong)

 We have a deeply conditional Angular component with methods like `initializeForm()` and `enableFormListeners()` that:

 - Mixed concerns (form structure, business logic, UI state)
 - Created side effects that made bugs harder to trace
-- Became hard to update or modify easily
+- Became harder to update or modify easily

 ## 💪 The Assist